miyurusankalpa/IPv6-dns-server/README.md

 ### Temporarily disable AAAA records for a domain

-If the domain gives a system error, append `_noaaaa` to the domain and the domain with be IPv4 only for the rest of the session.
+If the domain gives a system error, append `_noaaaa.` to the domain and the domain with be IPv4 only for the rest of the session.

 ### Disable IPv6 for a domain permanently